tavissiva/searchnewsapi/README.md

-# News Search Api
+# News Search API

-Search a keyword in a google using requests,BeautifulSoup library in python get the list of url link.
-From this link use one of the link to scrape the web content in a website.
-After scraping the content, Build an api using FLASK-RESTFUL-API which return the responce as a json object contains resource content, content information link further search, source content link,  query all link.
+Searching a keyword in a google using **requests,BeautifulSoup** library in python, it returns the list of URL link.
+Using one of the link to scrape the web content in a website.
+After scraping the headline content, Build an api using FLASK-RESTFUL-API which return the responce as a json object contains resource content, content information link further search, source content link,  query all link.